elastest/elastest.io-docs/docs/elastest-monitoring/index.md

 <h4 class="small-subtitle">Visualizing the Relevant Metrics</h4>

-After accessing the EMP dashboard, the metrics will be displayed like in the following figure, once the data starts to be collected:
+After accessing the monitoring dashboard, the metrics will be displayed like in the following figure, once the data starts to be collected:

 <div class="docs-gallery inline-block">
     <a data-fancybox="gallery-1" href="/docs/elastest-monitoring/images/img06.png"><img class="img-responsive img-wellcome" src="/docs/elastest-monitoring/images/img06.png"/></a>